LadyNaggaga/IgniteDemo/DotNetTry.md

 **Please Note**: At the moment Try .NET only works with C# documentation.

-## Contribution Guidelines
-As we are still in the early stages of our development, we are unable to take any feature PRs at the moment but, we do intend to do this in the future.
-Please feel free to file any bugs reports under our issues.
-And if you have any feature suggestion, please submit them under our issues using the community suggestions label.

 ## Experiences
  Use Try .NET to create executable C# snippets for your websites or,  interactive markdown files that users can run on their machine.